 The three types of non invasive prenatal testing performed at The Birth Company are the Panorama, Harmony and SAFE tests.

-- Panorama: this is the earliest possible test as it can be done from nine weeks, it also provides extra information about abnormalities such as microdeletions that the other tests won’t detect so it can be a good choice if your doctor suspects these.
+- Panorama: The Panorama Test cane be performed from ten weeks, it also provides extra information about conditions such as 22Q11.2 deletion syndrome that the other tests won’t detect.
 However, it will take longer to receive the results, which should be available in about 9-14 days.

 - Harmony: is less likely to produce a false positive than the equally speedy SAFE test, but has a lower detection rate for Edward’s and Patau’s syndrome than the other tests.